IntelLabs/nlp-architect/core_models/memn2n_dialogue/README.md

 # End-to-End Memory Network for Goal Oriented Dialogue
 This directory contains an implementation of an End-to-End Memory Network for goal oriented dialogue in ngraph.

+Goal oriented dialogue is a subset of open-domain dialogue where an automated agent has a specific goal for the outcome of the interaction.
+At a high level, the system needs to understand a user request and complete a related task with a clear goal within a limited number of dialog turns.
+This task could be making a restaurant reservation, placing an order, setting a timer, or many of the digital personal assistant tasks.

+End-to-End Memory Networks are generic semi-recurrent neural networks which allow for a bank of external memories to be read from and used during execution.
+They can be used in place of traditional slot-filling algorithms to accomplish goal oriented dialogue tasks without the need for expensive hand-labeled dialogue data.
+End-to-End Memory Netowrks have also been shown to be useful for Question-Answering and information retrieval tasks.

 ## Datasets
 The dataset used for training and evaluation is under the umbrella of the Facebook bAbI dialog tasks (https://research.fb.com/downloads/babi/).
 The dataset can be downloaded from the command line if not found, and the preprocessing all happens at the beginning of training.